nasa/HyperCP/README.md

 HyperCP requires Python 3.X installed on a Linux, MacOS, or Windows computer.
 The <a href='https://www.anaconda.com/'>Anaconda</a> distribution (or <a href='https://docs.conda.io/en/latest/miniconda.html'>Miniconda</a>) is encouraged.
 (If you are unfamiliar with Anaconda, a nice walkthrough can be found [here](https://youtu.be/YJC6ldI3hWk).)

-All of the package dependencies are listed in the hcp.yml file included with the package.
+All of the package dependencies are listed in the environment.yml file included with the package.
 To make sure you have all of the necessary dependencies, navigate to the HyperCP directory on command line and type

 ```
-prompt$ conda env create -f hcp.yml
+prompt$ conda env create -f environment.yml
 ```

 and follow the prompts to install the additional package dependencies on your machine within the new virtual environment.
-When completed you should be in the virtual environment (hcp) and ready to run the package.
+When completed you should be in the virtual environment (hypercp) and ready to run the package.
 To return to the environment later before launching the program, type

 ```
-prompt$ conda activate hcp
+prompt$ conda activate hypercp
 ```

 To stay up to date with the latest commits to the master branch, it is strongly recommended that you pull them prior to using the software.
 From the HyperCP directory, type:

 ```
-(hcp) prompt$ git pull
+(hypercp) prompt$ git pull
 ```

 To report an issue, please submit here: https://github.com/nasa/HyperInSPACE/issues